data-liberation/data-liberation-resources/PDF-liberation-resources.md

 # PDF Extraction Resources

 A list of tools and resources for working with PDF files.
-Adapted from https://pdfliberation.wordpress.com/